vis-v/blockchain-web3/solidity-notes.md

 # Solidity Notes

 Hey there!
 I'm excited to share my knowledge of Solidity with you.
-I'll explain the common data types some important concepts that you'll come across while writing smart contracts on Ethereum.
+I'll explain the common data types and some really important concepts that you'll come across while writing smart contracts on Ethereum.
 I'll be assuming that you have a basic understanding of programming and data types, and be providing detailed explanations for some specific topics that I wish I had known when I first started learning Solidity.

 ## int and uint256
 -  The ``uint256`` data type in Solidity represents an unsigned 256-bit integer, and the range of possible values for this data type is from 0 to 2^256 - 1 (that is 0 to 115,792,089,237,316,195,423,570,985,008,687,907,853,269,984,665,640,564,039,457,584,007,913,129,639,935.
 Hadn't I have added the commas, your brain would have overlooked the humongousnous of the number!).